NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Details for Datacenter Capacity Planning

-\textbf{Emulator.} To emulate datacenter capacity planning tasks using large language model (LLM) agents, we construct a comprehensive evaluation pipeline encapsulated in Python, which simulates real-world decision-making by executing model-generated code against a dynamic infrastructure graph and validating correctness and safety.
-The evaluator begins by initializing with a network graph and a specified LLM agent, alongside the appropriate prompting strategy.
-When a user query is issued, the LLM agent generates Python code intended to analyze or modify the network graph; this code is executed to produce a structured result.
-A built-in safety checker then verifies that the updated graph adheres to expected datacenter constraints, including valid node types, edge formats, topological hierarchies, bandwidth configurations, and the presence of ports on switches.
-In parallel, a golden (ground-truth) answer is executed and evaluated in the same manner.
-The framework compares LLM and ground-truth outputs using type-specific strategies—such as structural isomorphism for graphs or strict equality for lists and text—and logs detailed outcomes regarding correctness, safety violations, and execution latency.
-Errors such as incorrect output types, faulty logic, or unsafe graph mutations are captured and recorded in a structured JSON format for downstream analysis.
-This emulator not only enables robust benchmarking of LLM agents under system-level constraints but also facilitates the generation of diverse labeled data for supervised fine-tuning and safe deployment of AI agents in real datacenter environments.
+\textbf{Emulator.} To emulate datacenter capacity-planning tasks with large language model (LLM) agents, we build a Python evaluation pipeline that simulates real-world decision-making by executing model-generated code on a dynamic infrastructure graph and checking both correctness and safety.
+The evaluator initializes with a network graph, an LLM agent, and the corresponding prompting strategy.
+When a user issues a query, the agent generates Python code to analyze or modify the graph, and the framework executes this code to produce a structured result.